Groups

 A Group identifies a collection of Trait members.

-Additionally of the common fields inherited from _Identifiable, each trait provides:
+Additionally of the common fields inherited from _Identifiable, each group provides:

 • members: An iterable of Trait instances that belong to this group.